wuxc/pywin32doc/md/win32gui.md

   - [GetOpenFileNameW](win32gui.md#win32guigetopenfilenamew)

-    Creates a dialog to allow user to select file(s) to open&nbsp;
+    Creates a dialog to allow user to select file\(s\) to open&nbsp;

   - [SystemParametersInfo](win32gui.md#win32guisystemparametersinfo)

-    Queries or sets system-wide parameters.
-This function can also update the user profile while setting a parameter.&nbsp;
+    Queries or sets system-wide parameters\.
+This function can also update the user profile while setting a parameter\.&nbsp;

   - [SetLayeredWindowAttributes](win32gui.md#win32guisetlayeredwindowattributes)

-    Sets the opacity and transparency color key of a layered window.&nbsp;
+    Sets the opacity and transparency color key of a layered window\.&nbsp;

   - [GetLayeredWindowAttributes](win32gui.md#win32guigetlayeredwindowattributes)

-    Retrieves the layering parameters of a window with the WS_EX_LAYERED extended style&nbsp;
+    Retrieves the layering parameters of a window with the WS\_EX\_LAYERED extended style&nbsp;

   - [UpdateLayeredWindow](win32gui.md#win32guiupdatelayeredwindow)

-    Updates the position, size, shape, content, and translucency of a layered window.&nbsp;
+    Updates the position, size, shape, content, and translucency of a layered window\.&nbsp;

   - [AnimateWindow](win32gui.md#win32guianimatewindow)

-    Enables you to produce special effects when showing or hiding windows.
-There are three types of animation: roll, slide, and alpha-blended fade.&nbsp;
+    Enables you to produce special effects when showing or hiding windows\.
+There are three types of animation: roll, slide, and alpha-blended fade\.&nbsp;

   - [CreateBrushIndirect](win32gui.md#win32guicreatebrushindirect)